 Being a parent is a tough gig.
 There are giggles and grins, but there is also trying to raise resilient, responsible children, which means at times there’s being the one to dole out punishment for behavior.
 Attempting to validate what your child feels in all aspects of their life can be undaunting.

-Understanding which feeling cause children to act out certain ways and teaching a child to know and love themselves helps give them an emotionally balanced life where they are capable of making choices.
+Understanding which feelings cause children to act out certain ways and teaching a child to know and love themselves helps give them an emotionally balanced life where they can make choices.
 As a parent, it’s easy to forget that experience has taught us many things and being flexible and available to our children’s emotional needs allow us to bond with them and form a lifelong bond of love.
-We implement the positive parenting principles and techniques and sometimes hope for the best.
+We implement positive parenting principles and techniques and sometimes hope for the best.

-Dr. Sherie Campbell, Ph.D., provides more advice below as life continues to happen and emotions begin to build.
+Dr. Sherie Campbell, Ph.D., provides more advice below as life continues and emotions build.

 Why Is My Kid Shutting Me Out?

 Our children are our lifelines.
-We have ideas and images of how we want them to be, feel and grow.
+We have ideas and images of how we want them to be, feel, and grow.
 However, sometimes we are so wrapped up in our own perception of whom and how we want our children to be that we lose sight of who they uniquely are all together.
-This creates an emotional disconnect that can be a breeding ground for low self-esteem, feelings of rejection and not being good enough in our kids — feelings that can lead to depression and anxiety.
+According to Psychology Today, this creates an emotional disconnect that can be a breeding ground for low self-esteem, feelings of rejection and not being good enough in our kids — feelings that can lead to depression and anxiety.

 5 Mistakes Made Parenting the Emotions of Our Children